Title: Chief Executive

 Term of Office: Appointed April 2014 ends April 2018

-Roger has been a Chief Executive, General Manager and Lawyer for over 30 years, focused on governance and the delivery of science in a number of industry sectors – bio-tech/healthcare, electronics, utility and engineering.
-He is also Non-Executive Director of the Institute of Food Research.
-He is a passionate believer in the NHS in the community – working together to bring the best quality healthcare to us all.
+Roger has been a Chief Executive, General Manager and Lawyer for over 30 years, focused on governance and the delivery of science in a number of industry sectors – bio-tech/healthcare, food, electronics, utility and engineering.

 Title: Chief Operating Officer and Deputy Chief Executive